RevolutionAnalytics/RRO/README.md

 ## About the Intel MKL

-To build Revolution R Open with the Intel Math Kernel Licenses, you will need the Intel MKL developer kit. (https://software.intel.com/en-us/intel-mkl).
+To build Revolution R Open with the Intel Math Kernel Libraries, you will need the [Intel MKL developer kit.](https://software.intel.com/en-us/intel-mkl).
 If you have the MKL developer kit, refer to `build.sh` file for the appropriate platform to configure the build to use the MKL libraries.
 If you do not have the Intel MKL developer kit, Revolution R Open will build with the standard R BLAS/LAPACK libraries.